make-03/SunsetWebinterfaceMiddleware/README.md

 ---

-## List of features to implement/create in the future:
+## List of features to potentially implement/create in the future:
 * add feature to notify users when they have to wait in queue for the calculation or when their calculation starts after being placed in the queue
 * add more unit tests
-* improve code structure and add more methods for better structure
+* improve code structure
-* edit existing `sunset webinterface`
-	 * test browser compatability with different modern browsers!
-     * change/remove unused functions or scripts
-          * e.g. program code for PHP, old javascript (not used in this version!)
-     * add basic console logging in java script
-     * change/remove/restructure elements (e.g. buttons or sidebar elements like code snippets)
-* improve formating when printing code via the web interface and maybe include syntax highlighting
+* include syntax highlighting when printing code via the web interface
-* stopping of the spring boot app (which method would make sense?)

 * **potential future tasks, currently not needed**
      * research `Docker` and its basic functionalities